damodarkrishnakumar1792/fashionable_sales_casestudy/README.md

 ## Visualization Strategy

 Power BI is/ can be used as it is an open source tool.
-The data marts are exported as parquet files. for less storage and portability (no dependencies) and performance.
+The 12 data marts are exported as parquet files, for less storage and portability (no dependencies) and performance from duckdb, which will be the source for Power BI dashboards.Just one dimension is used to create a slicer across all pages.
 The data marts are independent of each other and simple individual charts are made using these marts.
 See the PowerBI file in the repo for a clearer picture.